rabbah/nimbella-cli/doc/README.md

 ### Deploying Directly from Github

 If you have Nimbella projects in a Github repository, you can deploy directly from github without the need to create a local clone.
-If you do have a local clone, you can deploy as needed from the clone (in which you have modifications) or from Github (restoring the deployed code to what is committed to the repository).
+If you do have a local clone, you can deploy as needed from the clone or directly from Github.
+For example, deploy from the clone to include your local modifications.
+Deploy from Github to ignore your local modifications and restore the deployed code to what is in the remote repository.

 The `nim` command does not get involved in keeping your clone in synch with the repository; that is up to you as a developer.